FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 - Push one end of the shaft coupler over the motor's shaft and secure it with one of the M3 screws that came with the coupler.
    - Take care to center it as well as possible and note that the shaft is likely has a flat spot that makes it non-symmetrical
 - Insert the coupler into the hole in the top of the stirring motor mount.
-- From the bottom of Reacter Core manifold insert the mixing paddle's shaft through the center.
+- From the bottom of Reactor Core manifold insert the mixing paddle's shaft through the center.
 - Take the stirring motor mount and insert the mixing paddle's shaft until it slides into the coupling tubing.
 - Use the M3 screws to connect the stirring mount to the top of the manifold.
-  - Drilling or otherwise widening the motor mount's screw holes can make this easier depnding on you 3D print quality
+  - Drilling or otherwise widening the motor mount's screw holes can make this easier depending on you 3D print quality

 ## Reactor Unit reaction chamber assembly